n33t1/jeopardy-spider/README.md

 This crawler provides 2 kind of output file formats: json and html.
 You can define the format you want with `-o html` or `-o json`.

-If you want to download all seasons up to date, run `python download.py`.
-If you want to download a specific season in html files, say season 34, run `python download.py -s 34 -o html`.
+If you want to download all seasons up to date, run `python download_multiprocessing.py` or `python download_threading_gevent.py`. `download_threading_gevent.py` uses multithreading and gevent while `download_multiprocessing.py` uses multiprocessing.
+Generally speaking, the former is faster than the latter.
+If you want to download a specific season in html files, say season 34, run `python download_threading_gevent.py -s 34 -o html`.

-Examplary json output file is included [here](https://github.com/n33t1/jeopardy-parser/blob/master/2002-09-09.json).
+Sample json output file is included [here](https://github.com/n33t1/jeopardy-parser/blob/master/2002-09-09.json).
 For each clue, we have the following attributes:

 * Jtype:
   * "single": single jeopardy.
 Prices for the corresponding clue should be either 200, 400, 600, 800 or 1000.